 Do you remember those travel dreams you had when you were young?

-Hopefully, you were able to fulfil many of them and have some wonderful memories of holidaying on the Greek Islands or shopping at Harrods in London.
-For many women they think their travel dreams are over, just because they hit the “magic 60 mark”
+Hopefully, you were able to fulfill many of them and have some wonderful memories of holidaying on the Greek Islands or shopping at Harrods in London.
+For many women, they think their travel dreams are over, just because they hit the “magic 60 mark”